-Cyber criminals research their victims online looking for clues that can help them hack your password.
-And they will any clues about you, where you live, your interests, and your family to strategically guess at your password.
+Cyber criminals research their victims online, looking for clues that can help them hack your password.
+And they will use any clues about you, where you live, your interests, and your family to guess your password strategically.

 If any of your passwords use any information linked to you personally, please take a few minutes to update your passwords following our strong password best practices.

 How To Keep Your Social Media Password Protected and Secure